isomerpages/mindef-ndp2022/_faq/NDP @ Heartlands.md

 #### Q2-2.
 Where are the locations of the Heartland Celebration Carnivals?
-These are the five locations and dates for the Heartland Carnivals:
+These are the five locations and dates for the Heartlands Celebration Carnivals:

 * Central Singapore (Bishan-Ang Mo Kio Park, Ficus Green): 6 Aug 22 (Sat), 4pm to 9pm
 * North East (Punggol Open Field beside Waterway Point): 6 Aug 22 (Sat), 4pm to 9pm